kdaily/aws-cli/CONTRIBUTING.md

 # Contributing

-We work hard to provide a high-quality and useful command line interface, and we greatly value feedback and contributions from our community.
+We work really hard to provide a high-quality and useful command line interface, and we greatly value feedback and contributions from our community.
 Whether it's a new feature, correction, or additional documentation, we welcome your pull requests.
 Please submit any [issues](https://github.com/aws/aws-cli/issues) or [pull requests](https://github.com/aws/aws-cli/pulls) through GitHub.

 This document contains guidelines for reporting issues or pull requests and contributing code.